obalderes/project1-pd7/GROUP_0/README.md

 the overall design of the webpage.
 We discussed all the different pages and how we hope to
 layout each page.
 Total Time Spent: ~90 Minutes

+Shreya:
+Once I was able to download Flask, I read over the documentation and quickstart and played around with it.
+I also created a test template to try out that documentation as well.
+I explored how html and CSS work, and looked into HTML Kickstart and Twitter Bootstrap.
+Hayden and I also discussed the overall layout of the page and possible design blueprints for each individual page.
+Time Spent: Most of Sunday afternoon.